Rajpratik71/eucalyptus-wiki/HOWTO-Use-AWS-Ruby-SDK-with-Eucalyptus.md

 ## Known Issues

-The S3 functions in the AWS Ruby SDK will only work with Eucalyptus versions newer than 3.3.
+The S3 functions in the AWS Ruby SDK will only work with Eucalyptus versions 3.3 and newer.

 ## Questions/Issues